analogsenses/source/source/_posts/2014-10-02-little-things-that-improve-the-way-shawn-blanc-works-on-a-mac.markdown

 [![Is It Worth the Time?](http://imgs.xkcd.com/comics/is_it_worth_the_time.png)](http://xkcd.com/1205/)

-That could every well serve as a rough guideline, to keep things in perspective before you start going crazy with the automation scripts.
+That could very well serve as a rough guideline, to keep things in perspective before you start going crazy with the automation scripts.